 - Other appropriate persons, in an emergency to protect the health or safety of the student or other individuals attending the institution.

 Bevill State will maintain a record indicating the name and legitimate interest of all disclosures except those made at the student’s request, those made pursuant to written consent, those designated as directory/public information, and those made pursuant to the exceptions noted above.
 This record of disclosure will become a part of the educational record, subject to inspection and review.
 As a multi-campus institution there are situations which warrant a transfer of a student’s permanent record to another campus.
 When deemed necessary the courier service personnel are requested by the transferring campus to hand deliver the records to the receiving campus Office of Student Services.
 The receiving campus then acknowledges the receipt by contacting the transferring campus Office of Student Services.
-The College ensures the security, confidentiality, and integrity of our student records.
+The College ensures the security, confidentiality, and integrity of its student records.